trentr314/Argument_Parser/README.md

 and you will have the same include folder as I have on this GitHub, along with the rest of a complete TCLAP installation.

 # Usage
+If you would like to run the program in your browser, visit [this Repl](https://replit.com/@trentr314/ArgumentParser?v=1).
+Running the Repl will run the two following shell scripts automatically.
+Pleas be patient as it can take a minute to build.

+Running the program from your cloned directory:

 You can run my shell scripts to compile, test and clean up the program.
 I recommend running
 ```bash
 $ ./compile.sh